tinysheep007/GRE-Review/readme.md

 20 Fill in blank
 Reviewed all math mistakes and key points finished math 170 up to Q158
-Took verbal practice test - 152
+Took verbal practice test - 152 60% 40%

+### Day 20
+Went shopping not as much time
+Review half vocab that needed to be done
+Took math practice test - 163 95% 65%

 ## KMF Verbal progress
 f: fill in blank / r: reading